TusharSwarupTandon/EaseFile/README.md

 - Adobe XD

 ## Challenges we ran into
+- .
+- .

 ## What we learned
+- Team Work
+-

 ## Future Updates
+- Auto Sync
 - Cloud storage
 - Sharing Files Through NFC
 - Folder Protection

-## Some glimpse of the site
+## Some glimpse of the App

 ![](gitImg/EaseFiles2.png)
 <br>